mapache-salvaje/server-side-data/TUTORIAL.md

 **What's happening here:**
 - `Employee` defines the structure of each row in your grid
 - `ApiResponse` defines what the server sends back, including metadata like total count and pagination info
-- The `total` field is crucial for server-side pagination - it tells the grid how many total rows exist
+- The `total` field tells the grid how many total rows exist

-## 2. Setting up the grid columns
+## 9. Setting up the grid columns

-Next, define how each column should appear and behave:
+Define how each column should appear and behave:

 ```typescript
 const columns: GridColDef[] = [